puppetlabs-toy-chest/puppet-quest-guide/quests/agent_run.md

 agent run.

 All communications between an agent and master happen over SSL.
-Before the master will communicate with an agent needs a way to validate that the agent node itself is authentic.
-This prevents unauthorized connections from spoofing an agent node to access potentially sensitive data that might be included in a catalog.
+Before the master communicates with an agent, it needs a way to validate that the agent node is authentic.
+This prevents unauthorized connections from spoofing an agent node to access sensitive data that might be included in a catalog.
 While Puppet does provide [options for encrypting data](https://puppet.com/blog/encrypt-your-data-using-hiera-eyaml) within a catalog, it's best to control which systems can make a catalog request in the